QiuYukang/5G-LENA/doc/source/nr-module.rst

 Duplexing schemes
 =================
-The 'NR' simulator supports both TDD and FDD duplexing modes, in a flexible manner.
+The 'NR' simulator supports both TDD and FDD duplexing modes in a flexible manner.
 Indeed a gNB can be configured with multiple carriers, some of them being paired (for FDD), and others being TDD.
-Each carrier can be further split into multiple BWPs, under the assumption that all the BWPs are orthogonal in frequency, to enable compatibility with the channel instances.
-The gNB can simultaneously transmit and/or receive from multiple BWPs.
+Each carrier can be further split into various BWPs, under the assumption that all the BWPs are orthogonal in frequency, to enable compatibility with the channel instances.
+The gNB can simultaneously transmit and receive from multiple BWPs.
 However, from the UE side, we assume the UE is active in a single BWP at a time.

 TDD model
 #########
-In case of TDD, NR allows different slot types: DL-only ("DL" slots), UL-only ("UL" slots), and Flexible ("F" slots).
+NR allows different slot types: DL-only ("DL" slots), UL-only ("UL" slots), and Flexible ("F" slots).
+Flexible slots have a certain number of DL symbols, a guard band, and a certain number of UL symbols.
+For the DL-only and UL-only case, the slots have, as the name suggests, only DL or only UL symbols.
+A TDD pattern in NR, repeated with a pre-configured periodicity, is a set of the previously defined slot types.
-The TDD pattern in NR, which is repeated with a pre-configured periodicity, is composed of a set of consecutive DL-only slots, a set of consecutive DL symbols, a guard band, a set of consecutive UL symbols, and a set of consecutive UL-only slots.
-In case the set of DL symbols, guard band, and UL symbols fit in a slot, this slot is a Flexible one.

-In the 'NR' module, we let the user configure the TDD pattern by specifying the type of slot for each slot within the pattern, with a length that can be set by the end user.
-In case of Flexible slots, the first and the last OFDM symbols of the slot are reserved for DL CTRL and UL CTRL, repectively (e.g., DCI and UCI).
-The symbols in between can be dynamically allocated to DL and/or UL data.
-Thus, dynamic TDD is supported.
-In the case of DL-only slots, the first symbol is reserved for DL CTRL and the rest of symbols are available for DL data.
-In the case of UL-only slots, the last symbol is reserved for UL CTRL and the rest of symbols are available for UL data.
+In the 'NR' module, the TDD pattern is represented by a vector of slot types, where the length and the content of such vector are user-defined.
+In the case of Flexible slots, the first and the last OFDM symbols are reserved for DL CTRL and UL CTRL, respectively (e.g., DCI and UCI).
+The symbols in between can be dynamically allocated to DL and UL data, hence supporting dynamic TDD.
+In the case of DL-only slots, the first symbol is reserved for DL CTRL, and the rest of the symbols are available for DL data.
+In the case of UL-only slots, the last symbol is reserved for UL CTRL, and the rest of the symbols are available for UL data.

-Also, the model supports configuring special slots ("S" slots) in order to emulate LTE.
-In those slots, the first symbol is reserved for DL CTRL, the last slot is reserved for UL CTRL, and the rest of symbols are available for DL data.
+The model also supports the special slot type ("S" slots) to emulate LTE.
+In those slots, the first symbol is reserved for DL CTRL, the last slot is reserved for UL CTRL, and the rest of the symbols are available for DL data.

 FDD model
 #########
-TBC [Nat]
+In the 'NR' module, FDD duplexing is modeled through the usage of two paired bandwidth parts, where one is dedicated to transmitting DL data and contrl, and the other for the transmission of the UL data and control.
+The user would configure each bandwidth part with a DL-only (or UL-only) pattern, and then configure a linking between the two bandwidth parts for the correct routing of the control messages.
+As an example, the HARQ feedback for a DL transmission will be uploaded through the UL-only bandwidth part, but it applies to the DL-only bandwidth part: the configuration is needed for correctly routing that message from one bandwidth part to the other.

+This FDD model supports the pairing only between bandwidth parts configured with the same numerology.

 CQI feedback
 ============
-NR defines the Channel Quality Indicator (CQI), which is reported by the UE and can be used for MCS index selection at the gNB.
-NR defines three tables of 4-bit CQIs (see Tables 5.2.2.1-1 to 5.2.2.1-3 in [TS38214]_), each table being associated with one MCS table.
+NR defines a Channel Quality Indicator (CQI), which is reported by the UE and can be used for MCS index selection at the gNB.
+NR defines three tables of 4-bit CQIs (see Tables 5.2.2.1-1 to 5.2.2.1-3 in [TS38214]_), where each table is associated with one MCS table.

-We consider the generation of periodic wideband CQI.
-That is, a single value of channel state that is deemed representative of all RBs in use.
+At the moment, we support the generation of a periodic *wideband* CQI.
+Such value is a single integer that represents the entire channel state or better said, the (average) state of the resource blocks that have been used in the transmission.

-The CQI index to be reported is obtained by first obtaining a SINR measurement and then passing this SINR measurement to the Adaptive Modulation and Coding module (see details in AMC section) that maps it to the CQI index.
+The CQI index to be reported is obtained by first obtaining an SINR measurement and then passing this SINR measurement to the Adaptive Modulation and Coding module (see details in AMC section) that maps it to the CQI index.

 Interference model
 ==================
 The PHY model is based on the well-known Gaussian interference models, according to which the powers of interfering signals (in linear units) are summed up together to determine the overall interference power.
 The useful and interfering signals, as well as the noise power spectral density, are processed to calculate the SNR, the SINR, and the RSSI (in dBm).

 Also, such powers are used to determine if the channel is busy or empty.
-For that, we are creating two events, one that adds, for any signal, the received power and another that substracts the received power at the end time.
-These events are then used to determine if the channel is busy (by comparing to a threshold) and for how long.
+For that, we are creating two events, one that adds, for any signal, the received power and another that subtracts the received power at the end time.
+These events determine if the channel is busy (by comparing it to a threshold) and for how long.

 Spectrum model
 ==============
-In the simulator, radio spectrum usage is modeled as follows.
-A Spectrum Model is defined in the simulation for each set of central carrier frequency, transmission bandwidth (in number of PRBs), subcarrier spacing, and number of subcarriers per PRB, using the Spectrum framework [baldo2009]_.
-A spectrum model is configured for every bandwidth part (BWP) of each gNB instantiated in the simulation; hence, each gNB-BWP can use a different spectrum model.
-Every UE will automatically use the spectrum model of the gNB it is attached to.
-Using the MultiModelSpectrumChannel described in [baldo2009]_, the interference among gNBs and UEs that use different spectrum models is properly accounted for.
-This allows to simulate dynamic spectrum access policies, as well as dynamic TDD schemes, considering downlink-to-uplink and uplink-to-downlink interferences.
+In the simulator, radio spectrum usage follows the usual way to represent radio transmission in the ns-3 simulator [baldo2009]_.
+The core is an object that represents the channel characteristic, including the propagation, following the 3GPP specifications [gpp-channel-dev].
+In the simulation, there will be as many channel models as the user needs, remembering that two (or more) channel models cannot overlap over the spectrum frequencies.
+In the NR nodes, there will be as many physical layers as the number of channel models; each physical layer communicates to its channel model through a spectrum model instance that owns a model of the physical layer antenna.
+The combination of the sender's and receiver's antenna gain (given by the configured beam and the antenna element radiation pattern), the propagation loss, and the channel characteristics, provide the value of the received power spectral density for each transmitted signal.
+The interference among different nodes is calculated using the MultiModelSpectrumChannel described in [baldo2009]_.
+In this way, we can simulate dynamic spectrum access policies, as well as dynamic TDD schemes, considering downlink-to-uplink and uplink-to-downlink interferences.

 Data PHY error model